OAuth2 and OpenID Connect (OIDC) Flow Testing: A Comprehensive Analysis of Response Types and Modes

 3. Captures responses across query parameters, form data, and URL fragments

-This approach provided empirical data on how Google’s OAuth2 implementation handles each flow configuration.
+This approach provided empirical data on how Google’s OAuth2/OIDC implementation handles each flow configuration.

 Key Findings: Response Behavior Patterns